ManifoldScholar/manifold-docusaurus/docs/administering/installation.md

 ### Package Install

-The most recent version of Manifold for Ubuntu18 is <Data highestVersionFor="ubuntu18" />.
+The most recent version of Manifold is <Data highestVersionFor="ubuntu18" />.

-The following instructions have only been tested on Ubuntu 16 and Ubuntu 18 hosts.
-We recommend installing Manifold on Ubuntu 18.
-Your mileage will almost certainly vary if you attempt to install Manifold on a different Debian based distribution.
+As of Manifold v6, we have discontinued support for Ubuntu 16, which is now end of life.

 #### 1. Download the Package